mermaid-js/mermaid/docs/diagrams-and-syntax-and-examples/flowchart.md

     end
  ```

-## Beta: flowcharts
+## flowcharts

-With the graphtype flowcharts it is also possible to set edges to and from subgraphs as in the graph below.
+With the graphtype flowchart it is also possible to set edges to and from subgraphs as in the graph below.

 ```mermaid-example
 flowchart TB